zkmove/halo2-verifier.move/doc/is-zero.md

 # is-zero

-Please implement a is-zero circuit based on Halo2. for example:
+Please implement a is-zero circuit based on Halo2.

 - case 1: input == 0, then output is 1(True)
-- case 2: input == 2, then output is 0(False)
+- case 2: input != 0, then output is 0(False)

 ### halo2-verifier.move